Surgujia dialect

-Surgujia is an Indo-Aryan language spoken in Chhattisgarh.
-It belongs to the Eastern Hindi subgroup.
+Surgujia is the Indo-Aryan dialect variety of the Chhattisgarhi language.
+It is mainly spoken in the Surguja region of Chhattisgarh.
+It is sometimes grouped in the Eastern Hindi group.

 Speakers

 Surgujia is primarily spoken in Surguja, Jashpur, and Koriya districts of Chhattisgarh; and to a lesser extent in Raigarh and Korba.

 Speakers of Surgujia have often been conflated with those of Chhattisgarhi.
-Furthermore, as is the case with many Hindi languages and other regional languages, Surgujia has often been subsumed under the all-encompassing bracket of Standard Hindi due to erroneous, arbitrary or politically-motivated categorisation.
+Furthermore, as is the case with many Hindi languages and other regional languages, Surgujia has often been subsumed under the all-encompassing bracket of Standard Hindi due to erroneous, arbitrary or politically motivated categorisation.

 Classification

-It was previously regarded by many as a dialect of Chhattisgarhi, and was designated as such by the linguist George A. Grierson in his comprehensive Linguistic Survey of India.
+It is regarded by many as a dialect of Chhattisgarhi, and was designated as such by the linguist George A. Grierson in his comprehensive Linguistic Survey of India.
 Indeed, Surgujia possesses a lexical similarity of 71%-76% with Chhattisgarhi, according to Ethnologue.
-In recent times, however, Surgujia has come to be recognised as a distinct dialect.